Vidmaster/cybr8950-quantum/QKD Protocols.md

-## Twin-field quantum key distribution，TF-QKD: transmission distance: 509 km
+## Twin-field quantum key distribution，TF-QKD: transmission distance: 509 km (Fair choice but extremely difficult to achieve, since it requires too much control system during transmission)
 *	**Definition:**
     The twin-field (TF)-QKD protocol, proposed by Lucamarini and the other scietists.
 TF-QKD represents a novel QKD approach whose principal merit is to beat the point-to-         point private capacity of a lossy quantum channel, thanks to performing single-photon interference in an untrusted node.
 In other words, In TF-QKD the information is           encoded in the phase of the optical pulses prepared by the two users that want to establish the secure communication, and the secret key is retrieved via a single photon       interference measurement made by a user in the middle.